 In September, I was hardly able to sleep.
 When I could, I’d snore fierce enough for my husband to start kicking me to stop.
 And he was the one with the sleep apnea machine on this nightstand.
 Swallowing food got more challenging; the right side of my tongue felt like it was thickening, and my voice had started to change.

 I tried another ENT in Beverly Hills I found on ZocDoc.
 On my first appointment, he said what a blessing ZocDoc had been to his practice, but I noticed how frazzled he seemed running from patient to patient.

 Again, I listed the growing litany of symptoms, how long they’d been going for, and my risk factors.

 I was sent home with an antibiotic prescription for a saliva gland infection and told to suck hard lemon candies to help dislodge any salivary cyst that might be present.
 I did as I was told, yet things kept getting worse.

-Later that month I went back to the same ENT, now presenting high fevers my other ailments.
+Later that month, I returned to the same ENT, now presenting high fevers and other ailments.